-First Prize Winner of the 2017 "Debut Berlin" Concert Competition, Stilian Kirov made his debut in June at Berlin Philharmonic Hall.
-He returns to the U.S. to begin the 2017/2018 season as the newly-appointed Music Director of the Illinois Philharmonic in Chicago's Southland.
-He will continue his music directorships with the Bakersfield Symphony in California.
+First Prize Winner of the "Debut Berlin" Concert Competition, Stilian Kirov made his debut at the Berlin Philharmonic in 2017.
+The same year he began his tenure as Music Director of the Illinois Philharmonic in Chicago's Southland and also continues his music directorship with the Bakersfield Symphony in California.
 A 2019, 2018, 2017 and 2016 recipient of the Solti Foundation U.S. Career Assistance Award, Mr. Kirov has proven to be not only a dynamic artistic director, but also an enthusiastic educator and community leader, continuing to build upon his previous successes as Associate Conductor of the Seattle Symphony and Associate Conductor of the Memphis Symphony.

 In the United States., Mr. Kirov has collaborated with the symphonies of Seattle, Memphis, Chautauqua, Omaha, Kalamazoo, South Bend, and West Virginia as well as Amarillo Symphony, National Repertory Orchestra/Breckenridge, and the Tucson Symphony.
 Following his highly acclaimed debut in 2012, he also appeared regularly as guest conductor with the Pacific Northwest Ballet in Seattle.